 Hours authorized and actually worked to maintain essential Institute services during a closing or early release are paid in the normal way as time worked.
 See Section 5.4, Overtime Pay for Support Staff for more details.

 An employee absent for any reason, including vacation, sick leave (whether paid as Sick Time, Serious Illness Reduced Pay, or the State Formula Rate), parental leave, or any other authorized leave, with or without pay, receives no time off or pay for an emergency closing or early release.

-Employees who are able to work remotely, including employees who normally work remotely as a regular part of their schedule, are generally expected to work their regular hours without regard to the closing or early release.
+Employees who are able to work remotely, including those on a hybrid schedule, are generally expected to work their regularly scheduled hours, without regard to the closing or early release.
 However, employees who cannot work their regular hours remotely for reasons connected with the closing will be paid for those regularly scheduled hours.
-For example, during an emergency closing due to a snow storm, an employee may not be able to work their regular hours because of a loss of power, shoveling, or family members home due to closure of their school or day care; in such a case, the employees should work the hours they are able, and will be paid for their regularly scheduled work hours.
-Employees must notify their supervisors if they cannot work their regular hours because of the emergency.
+For example, during an emergency closing due to a snow storm, an employee may not be able to work their regular hours because of a loss of power, shoveling, or family members home due to closure of their school or day care due to that snow storm; in such a case, the employees should work the hours they are able, and will be paid for their regularly scheduled work hours.
+Employees must notify their managers if they cannot work their regular hours because of the emergency.

 A support or service staff member who chooses to report to the work site but is not required or authorized to work on-site during the closing receives only closing pay and does not receive any additional pay or time off.